gidven/saxo-openapi-guide/docs/support.md

 ## Step 3: Email OpenAPI Support

-If all of the above did not help you find an answer, the support team would be glad to receive a message on [openapisupport@saxobank.com](mailto:openapisupport@saxobank.com){: target="_blank"}.
+If all of the above did not help you find an answer, the support team would be glad to receive a message on [openapisupport@saxobank.com](mailto:openapisupport@saxobank.com).
 Please bear in mind you can **help us help you** by including *as many details as possible* in your inquiry.
 The OpenAPI receives millions of requests every day, so it is virtually impossible to even begin to provide support if all we have is an email address and a message such as "it doesn't work".

 Here's how to **request support like a pro**: